IBM/ansible-role-infosvr/docker/README.md

 - be very careful not to push any such container into a public repository!
 - check with your IBM Representative for details on any license entitlement questions or concerns

+**NOTICE**: THESE INSTRUCTIONS ARE OUT OF DATE, IN THE PROCESS OF BEING UPDATED TO DESCRIBE BUILDING A CONTAINER WITHOUT REQUIRING `--privileged` OR SSH.

 ## Prerequisites

 You will need to have pre-installed: